grain-lang/grain/stdlib/float64.md

 title: Float64
 ---

-Utilities for working with the Float64 data type.
+Utilities for working with the Float64 type.

 ```grain
 import Float64 from "float64"
 ```

-## Values
+## Conversions

-Functions for working with the Float64 data type.
+Functions for converting between Numbers and the Float64 type.

 ### Float64.**fromNumber**